chungtit/knowledge-graph-llm/text-data/README.md

 2. **Dynamic Knowledge Graph with SpaCy and NetworkX:**
         - The `notebooks/dynamic.ipynb` notebook shows how to build a dynamic knowledge graph by extracting information from unstructured text using SpaCy and constructing the graph with NetworkX.
 It covers the process of entity recognition, relationship extraction, and graph construction.
+3.
+**Interactive Knowledge Graph with Pyvis:**
+    - The `notebooks/interactive_graph.ipynb` notebook shows how to create an interactive knowledge graph using Pyvis.
+This notebook guides users through the process of visualizing the knowledge graph in an interactive manner, allowing for better exploration and understanding of the graph's structure and relationships.